How Many Puppies Can a Chihuahua Have in a Litter

 Breeders in the industry are certain that a Chihuahua female should not be bred more than four times since it is detrimental to her physical and emotional well-being.

 When there are more offspring in a litter overall, it is typical for there to be a greater number of weak and underweight puppies.
 These underweight puppies require more support and may even need medical treatment to survive.
-This is also why physicians advocate the use of a Cesarean section when a Chihuahua is ready to birth its litter.
+This is also why physicians advocate the use of a Cesarean section when a Chihuahua is ready to birth to its litter.
 Birthing the litter via a Cesarean section allows for better control over the delivery process, ensuring the best possible health of both the mother and the pups.

-Why Are Chihuahuas Litter Sizes Generally Small?
+Why Are Chihuahua Litter Sizes Generally Small?

 The head shape of the Chihuahua can vary, which is why we have labels like “deer head Chihuahua” and “apple head Chihuahua” to differentiate between the two most common head shapes.
 Because of the small size of both their heads as well as their tiny bodies, Chihuahuas as a whole have smaller litters and more risky deliveries.